Discord Tournament Format

 - Players start the clock after determining the attacking player.

 - A player may only pass priority after they have resolved ALL effects in their turn (adding damage counters, adding tokens, removing cards from the battlefield, etc.).
+If a player is “rushing” to make moves, resulting in a confusing board state, a judge may be called to assess whether this is the case and issue either a warning or a game loss depending on the severity.

 - A player’s action is considered finalized after they pass priority to their opponent.
 Players may verify the outcome of the action and then take back that action so long as they have not passed priority.